Huararanga/cara_analytics/readme.md

 3. export by "jupyter-nbconvert ZubovaKrizovka.ipynb --to html"

 ## Data ingestion
-This project feeds data from various data sources into cis_war db for future processing
+This project feeds data from various data sources into cis_war db for future processing.
+Data for the job are provided by S3(minio) contents of  data_ingestion_files.zip must be uploaded there first

 To run:
 ```bash